wanderdust/newsletter/content/posts/postgres_replication/index.md

 The leader or primary replica is used for writing operations to the database.
 All write operations need to go through the writer replica.

 The follower or reader replicas can only be used for reading the data.
-Whenever the data is written to the primary replica, it also sends the data changes to the followers.
+Whenever the data is written to the leader replica, it also sends the data changes to the followers.

 In Postgres, by default, there is only one leader but there can be more than one follower.
 When a write operation comes through, it is redirected to the writer, which then updates the reader replicas.
-Read operations can go to any replica, including the primary.
+Read operations can go to any replica, including the leader.

 (Diagram here)

 Each replica runs on its own compute instance, which means it can be useful for load balancing if we have a high load of read operations.
 On the other hand, writes must always go through the leader replica.
-Since postgres leverages vertical scaling, a high volume of writes can lead to bottlenecks in the primary replica.
+Since postgres leverages vertical scaling, a high volume of writes can lead to bottlenecks in the leader replica.

 (Diagram here)